 This award will seek out innovation in sustainable energy generation, improved energy efficiency, or reducing the energy used to make products and materials.
 It will highlight organisations that are creating new and better jobs in green industries or enabling the decarbonisation of existing carbon-intensive industries such as construction.
 The award will focus on companies and organisations set to deliver or spark significant impact by 2030.

-Ashden Award for Skills in Low Carbon Settings
+Ashden Award for Low Carbon Skills

 Award prize: £10,000